 Empowering Healthy, Respectful Relationships

-Empowerment-Ed’s healthy, respectful relationship workshop programs have two clear hopes:
+Empowerment-Ed’s healthy, respectful relationship programs have two clear hopes:

-1. To upskill young people on how to get it right in relationships (while watching out for society ‘curveballs’)
+1. To upskill young people on how to get it right in relationships (online, in-person, boundaries, consent, empathy, communication)

 2. To provide a space for young people to authentically connect and build pro-social skills